-School Luis Mena shares a wall with Casa Santo Domingo, Antigua’s top-rated tourist attraction, shares a wall with school Luis Mena but the beautiful monastery-turned-tourist-hotel is a world apart from the everyday life of this school.
+School Luis Mena shares a wall with Casa Santo Domingo.
 We loved monastery Santo Domingo, but school Luis Mena turned into the highlight of our trip.

 We spent the rest of the afternoon buying school supplies, asking stationery supply stores what teachers needed most.

-Luisa Fernanda met us at the front gate promptly at 9 am and lead us directly to her classroom.
-The students were in the English class so we had time to talk and learn all about the challenges she faced as a teacher.
+The next morning, Luisa Fernanda lead us to her empty classroom.
+The students were in their English class.
+We had time to talk and learn all about the challenges she faced as a teacher.

-The school day was from 9 am to 2 pm, at which time another school used the space for different students.
-Luisa Fernanda told us that she locked up the supplies, many that she bought with her own money, but sometimes she would find the lock broken and the supplies missing in the morning.
+The school day was from 9 am to 2 pm.
+Another school used the space after that.
+Luisa Fernanda locked up the supplies, but sometimes she found the lock broken and the supplies missing in the morning.